influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/_index.md

 ### TICKscript
 Many event handlers can be used directly in TICKscripts to send events.
-This is generally done with handlers that send messages to third-parties Below is an example TICKscript that publishes CPU alerts to Slack using the `.slack()` event handler:
+This is generally done with handlers that send messages to third-parties.
+Below is an example TICKscript that publishes CPU alerts to Slack using the `.slack()` event handler: